timothyahwang/openvm/docs/specs/vm/ISA.md

 ## RV32 Intrinsics

-RV32 intrinsics are custom axVM opcodes that are designed to be compatible with the RV32 architecture.
+RV32 intrinsics are custom OpenVM opcodes that are designed to be compatible with the RV32 architecture.
 We continue to use \_RV32 to specify that the operand parsing is specifically targeting 32-bit RISC-V registers.

 All instructions below assume that all memory cells in address spaces `1` and `2` are field elements that are in range `[0, 2^LIMB_BITS)` where `LIMB_BITS = 8`.
 The instructions must all ensure that any writes will uphold this constraint.